 Doctors often monitor children with mild cases of Scoliosis.
 They usually take X-rays to see if the curve is getting worse.

-In most of the cases, treatment is not required, however, some children may need to wear a brace to stop the curve from worsening.
+In most cases, treatment is not required, however, some children may need to wear a brace to stop the curve from worsening.

 Others may require surgery to keep this disease from worsening and to straighten the curve cases.